FloatingArrayDesign/MoorDyn/docs/structure.rst

 MoorDyn Objects
 ---------------

+Lines
+^^^^^

-MoorDyn uses a lumped-mass approach to discretize the cable dynamics over the length of the mooring line.
+MoorDyn uses a lumped-mass approach to discretize the dynamics over the length of the mooring line.
-A cable is broken up into N evenly-sized line segments connecting N+1 node points.
+A line is broken up into N evenly-sized line segments connecting N+1 node points.
 The indexing starts at the anchor (or lower end), with the anchor node given a value of zero, and the cable segment between nodes 0 and 1 given an index of 1/2.

 The model uses a right-handed inertial reference frame with the z axis being measured positive up from the water plane,